aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/licensing-and-formatting/add-color-to-data-points/_index.md

 1. Visual Studio: You need Visual Studio installed on your computer.

-2. Aspose.Slides for .NET: Download and install Aspose.Slides for .NET from the [official download link](https://releases.aspose.com/slides/net/).
+2. Aspose.Slides for .NET: Download and install Aspose.Slides for .NET from the [download link](https://releases.aspose.com/slides/net/).

 3. A Basic Understanding of C#: You should have a basic knowledge of C# programming.